lizliz/teaspoon/docs/_sources/contributing.rst.txt

 	- pip install sphinxcontrib-bibtex
 	- pip install sphinx-rtd-theme

-Also, please make sure your sphinx installation is up-to-date and that you are running **make html** from the teaspoon directory.
+Assuming your sphinx installation is up-to-date, you can run `make` from the teaspoon directory to update the documentation.
+Note that github pages requires that the documentation is in a folder named `docs`.